ryanoillataguerre/judie/.github/pull_request_template.md

 - [ ] Tested locally
 - [ ] Gotten approval
-- [ ] Updated any new sandbox or production ENV variables in CPLN and Vercel
+- [ ] Updated any new sandbox or production ENV variables in Terraform, and applied those changes.
-- [ ] Applied any new migrations to the sandbox or prod GCP Cloud SQL DB
+- [ ] Applied any new migrations to the sandbox and/or prod GCP Cloud SQL DB